egorkapot/Karpov-Analyst-Simulator/ETL_Readme.md

+# Bulding ETL pipeline

+Creating an Airflow dag, extracting the data, transforming it and loading to the database

+<a href="https://github.com/egorkapot/Karpov-Analyst-Simulator/blob/main/e-makarov-dag.py"> Working File </a>

+<h1> Description of the project </h1

 It is expected that the output will be DAG in airflow, which will be counted every day as yesterday.

 1. We will process two tables in parallel.
 In feed_actions for each user, we count the number of views and likes of the content.
 In message_actions for each user, we count how many messages he receives and sends, how many people he writes to, how many people write to him.
 Each upload must be in a separate task.